- UK (independent schools)

 - First teaching 2017, first awards 2019 (international schools only): Art and Design, Bangladesh Studies, Bengali, Commerce, Computer Science, Global Citizenship, Greek 1st Language, Islamiyat, Pakistan Studies, Sinhala, Swahili, Tamil.

 To be phased out (last award 2019): Classical Arabic, Gujarati, Turkish

 Pearson Edexcel International GCSEs are comparable to Levels 1 and 2 of the Regulatory Frameworks in England, Wales, and Northern Ireland.

-Pearson Edexcel International GCSEs are currently graded A* – G.
+All Pearson Edexcel International GCSEs are now graded 9-1.

 Assessment is terminal, taking place at the end of the course, and can include written, oral, coursework, and practical assessment.